WebberZone/contextual-related-posts/readme.txt

 * Bug fixes:
     * Limiting of characters didn't work properly
     * Fixed link to Tools menu under Settings.
 Tools button link is better displayed
+    * Fixed activation when new blog is created on multisite

 = 3.1.0 =